Available With Criteria Available Filter With Criteria Available Not Criteria NotAvaiable Not Criteria NotAvailable With Criteria

 Explore the natural world and what is happening outdoors at the park.
 Learn about flowers and spring ephemerals in Minnesota.
 Then, try your hand at using a punch needle to create your own fiber embroidered floral design. $8/person.
 Ages: 7–12 plus adult.

-My Child & Me: Eco Art—Ice & Fused Glass
+My Child & Me: Eco Art—Knotless Netting

 My Preschooler & Me: Acorn Club